 "Again.
 Thank you.
 Your evaluation really helped me understand my film more and is also helpful for my future projects." - Roman Sotelo, Producer of "Grief"

 Perennial Film Festival is founded by Ryan Sharp of Perennial Motion Pictures.
 The Festival was created to provide a quality venue for filmmakers to present quality works that are technically sound to the community.
 The mission of Perennial Film Festival is to provide filmmakers with a platform to connect, learn, and reach people with quality stories via the video and film craft.
+Our films not only entertain but encourage conversation.
+Perennial is proud to be an official fundraiser for the Wounded Warrior Project.
+We encourage donations to this and other worthy Veterans groups.
+During the festival, we honor American Veterans with a presentation of colors, veterans films, stories about service, and donations to Veterans organizations.

 We do everything we can to help filmmakers improve their craft and promote the filmmakers in our festival.
 There are multiple ways we do this and fulfill our mission: